rishnt/Enterprise-Management-System/README.md

 ## 📌 Overview

 The **Enterprise Management System** is designed to offer a backend foundation for enterprise resource planning and administration.
-It includes built-in support for Maven, Docker, and Git versioning, making it easy to build, deploy, and maintain in modern DevOps Environments
+It includes built-in support for Maven, Docker, and Git versioning, making it easy to build, deploy, and maintain in modern DevOps Environment

 ---